czechoa/Data_mining_methods/README.md

 It is the 5th semester of Applied Computer Science at the Warsaw University of Technology.

 # Project
-It was a group project with Karol Kociołek
+It was a group project with Karol Kociołek.

 Data are from kaggle challenge https://www.kaggle.com/c/bike-sharing-demand.